 United States Senate Rules obstruct the People’s business: blue slip (home state holds on court nominations), filibuster (60 vote of 100 total supermajority required to advance legislation), and hold (anyone can hold anything for an unlimited period of time) – the “Little Emperor” rules were anathema to our Founders.
 Alexander Hamilton, 1787:

 This was personal – Burr clearly did not like Jefferson, and he later assassinated Hamilton, who wrote the words quoted above about a single vote being a terrible obstacle to the public business.
 Burr then tried to raise an insurrection to take over the nation’s brand new Capitol in Washington, DC, by persuading the Army general in New Orleans (who was guarding the only sea entrance to the Mississippi and Thomas Jefferson’s Louisiana Purchase) to march back to DC with him.
 It didn’t work.
 So, perhaps it’s time to get past rules which originated in personal grudges left over from the 1801 election?
-And get on with the People’s business – instead of honoring 100 Little Emperors (100 Senators) imperious blue slips, filibusters, and holds.
+And get on with the People’s business – instead of honoring 100 Little Emperors (100 Senators) imperious blue slips, filibusters, and holds - which can hang up all the work done in Congress on one narrow special interest for as long as they wish.

 That would be a good start.